istio/istio.io/_help/troubleshooting.md

 ## Headless TCP Services Losing Connection from Istiofied Containers

-If `istio-ca` is deployed, Envoy is restarted every 15 minutes to refresh certificates.
+If `istio-citadel` is deployed, Envoy is restarted every 15 minutes to refresh certificates.
 This causes the disconnection of TCP streams or long-running connections between services.

-You should build resilience into your application for this type of disconnect, but if you still want to prevent the disconnects from happening, you will need to disable mTLS and the `istio-ca` deployment.
+You should build resilience into your application for this type of disconnect, but if you still want to prevent the disconnects from happening, you will need to disable mTLS and the `istio-citadel` deployment.

 First, edit your istio config to disable mTLS